 - 4 Can a Passenger’s Negligence Bar Recovery for Injuries?

-- 5 What Damages Are Included in a Car Accident Claim?
+- 5 What Damages Are Included in a Car Accident Claim in Florida?

-- 6 Schedule a Free Consultation With Our Miami Personal Injury Lawyers
+- 6 Schedule a Free Consultation With Our Miami Auto Accident Attorneys

-How Lavent Law, P.A.
-Can Help if You’ve Been Injured in a Car Accident Due to Passenger Negligence
+How Lavent Law Personal Injury Lawyer Can Help if You’ve Been Injured in a Car Accident Due to Passenger Negligence

 Have you been involved in a car accident in Miami due to a passenger’s negligence?
 You may be facing personal injury claims from another driver or their insurance company.
 You may have ever suffered your own injuries and financial damages due to your passenger’s behavior.
 In either case, it is in your best interest to consult with an accident attorney in Miami, Florida.